 Javascript Development

-- Building a Custom Application: Such application connects to a Simplicité instance using the NPM Simplicité Library from a custom and standalone front.
+- Custom Application: Connect to Simplicité using the NPM Library

 NPM Library